 After a certain point, tolerance level increases will drive users to engage in bingeing practices, which ultimately speeds the cycle of abuse and addiction along.

 How Ketamine Withdrawal Treatment Helps

 Ketamine withdrawal treatment picks up where the brain’s functional capacity leaves off in terms of treating distressing withdrawal effects and helping individuals confront drug-abusing patterns in their lives.
 From there, treatment entails helping you replace drug-using habits and behaviors with healthy lifestyle habits and practices.

 If you so much as suspect a ketamine abuse problem may be getting out of control, its best to get help sooner rather than later to avoid losing control altogether.
-Call our toll-free helpline at 800-601-3889 to ask about available ketamine withdrawal treatment options.
+Call our toll-free helpline at 800-915-1270 (Who Answers?) to ask about available ketamine withdrawal treatment options.